enrique-cardenas/personal-website/src/content/projects/bay-area-relief-portal.md

 ---

-Worked with Code for San Francisco to develop the frontend of a bay area relief portal application to help small businesses and non-profits find financial assistance.
+Worked with Code for San Francisco to develop the frontend to a bay area relief portal application that helps small businesses and non-profits find financial assistance.

 **Technology :** React, Typescript, Styled Components, Material UI, React Testing Library.